Venezuela's Chavez undergoing "tough" chemotherapy, VP says

 Chavez had previous rounds of chemo- and radiotherapy, which at times left him bald and bloated.
 He twice wrongly declared himself cured.

-Chavez's No. 2 urged Venezuelans to be on guard against "rumour-mongers" and "destabilizers," saying right-wing politicians in the United States were in league with Venezuela's opposition to spread lies about his boss.
+Chavez's No. 2 urged Venezuelans to be on guard against "rumor-mongers" and "destabilizes," saying right-wing politicians in the United States were in league with Venezuela's opposition to spread lies about his boss.

 "Sadly, the opposition live in a world of hatred, wrongdoing, bad feelings and bad desires," Maduro said, adding that Chavez had become sick from overworking.